0xAX/linux-insides/SyncPrim/sync-4.md

 which may be taken, depending on the current state of the `mutex`.
 The first path or `fastpath` is the fastest as you may understand from its name.
 Everything is easy in this case.
 Nobody acquired a `mutex`, so the value of the `count` field of the `mutex` structure may be directly decremented.
 In a case of unlocking of a `mutex`, the algorithm is the same.
 A process just increments the value of the `count` field of the `mutex` structure.
 Of course, all of these operations must be [atomic](https://en.wikipedia.org/wiki/Linearizability).

 Yes, this looks pretty easy.
 But what happens if a process wants to acquire a `mutex` which is already acquired by other process?
 In this case, the control will be transferred to the second path - `midpath`.
 The `midpath` or `optimistic spinning` tries to [spin](https://en.wikipedia.org/wiki/Spinlock) with already familiar for us [MCS lock](http://www.cs.rochester.edu/~scott/papers/1991_TOCS_synch.pdf) while the lock owner is running.
 This path will be executed only if there are no other processes ready to run that have higher priority.
-This path is called `optimistic` because the waiting task will not be sleep and rescheduled.
+This path is called `optimistic` because the waiting task will not sleep and will not be rescheduled.
 This allows to avoid expensive [context switch](https://en.wikipedia.org/wiki/Context_switch).

 In the last case, when the `fastpath` and `midpath` may not be executed, the last path - `slowpath` will be executed.
 This path acts like a [semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) lock.
 If the lock is unable to be acquired by a process, this process will be added to `wait queue` which is represented by the following: